mhx/dwarfs/README.md

 default inodes are ordered by similarity for the best possible compression.

+### With lrzip

+[lrzip](https://github.com/ckolivas/lrzip) is a compression utility targeted especially at compressing large files.
+From its description, it looks like it does something very similar to DwarFS, i.e. it looks for duplicate segments before passsing the de-duplicated data on to an `lzma` compressor.

+When I first read about `lrzip`, I was pretty certain it would easily beat DwarFS.
+So let's take a look. `lrzip` operates on a single file, so it's necessary to first build a tarball:

+    $ time tar cf perl-install.tar install

+    real    2m9.568s
+    user    0m3.757s
+    sys     0m26.623s

+Now we can run `lrzip`:

+    $ time lrzip -vL9 -o perl-install.tar.lrzip perl-install.tar
+    The following options are in effect for this COMPRESSION.
+    Threading is ENABLED.
+Number of CPUs detected: 16 Detected 67106172928 bytes ram
+    Compression level 9
+    Nice Value: 19
+    Show Progress
+    Verbose
+    Output Filename Specified: perl-install.tar.lrzip
+    Temporary Directory set as: ./
+    Compression mode is: LZMA.
+LZO Compressibility testing enabled Heuristically Computed Compression Window: 426 = 42600MB File size: 52615639040
+    Will take 2 passes
+    Beginning rzip pre-processing phase
+    Beginning rzip pre-processing phase
+    perl-install.tar - Compression Ratio: 100.378.
+Average Compression Speed: 14.536MB/s.
+    Total time: 00:57:32.47

+    real    57m32.472s
+    user    81m44.104s
+    sys     4m50.221s

+That definitely took a while.
+This is about an order of magnitude slower than `mkdwarfs` and it barely makes use of the 8 cores.

+    $ ll -h perl-install.tar.lrzip
+    -rw-r--r-- 1 mhx users 500M Mar  6 21:16 perl-install.tar.lrzip

+This is a surprisingly disappointing result.
+The archive is 65% larger than a DwarFS image at `-l9` that takes less than 4 minutes to build.

+That being said, it *is* better than just using `xz` on the tarball:

+    $ time xz -T0 -v9 -c perl-install.tar >perl-install.tar.xz
+    perl-install.tar (1/1)
+      100 %      4,317.0 MiB / 49.0 GiB = 0.086    24 MiB/s      34:55

+    real    34m55.450s
+    user    543m50.810s
+    sys     0m26.533s

+    $ ll perl-install.tar.xz -h
+    -rw-r--r-- 1 mhx users 4.3G Mar  6 22:59 perl-install.tar.xz

 ### With wimlib

 [wimlib](https://wimlib.net/) is a really interesting project that is